MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/upgrade.md

 # Upgrade the Dynamics 365 Guides solution (for admins)

-The May release of Dynamics 365 Guides includes improvements for creating anchors (previously known as "alignment").
-To take advantage of the new anchoring improvements, you must update the Dynamics 365 Guides solution.
+Some releases of Dynamics 365 Guides require an update to the Dynamics 365 Guides solution.

 To upgrade the solution: